-Did you know that there are more than 5,000 Geocache sites in Prince Edward Island?
-Not sure what geocaching is?
-Read on to find out more about this exciting new adventure!
+Did you know that there are more than 7,000 Geocache sites in Prince Edward Island?

 For more information on Geocaching, please visit Geocaching - The Official Global GPS Cache Hunt Site.